andrewmcodes/andrewm.codes/src/_posts/blog/adding-webmentions-to-a-bridgetown-site.md

 A [webmention](https://www.w3.org/TR/webmention/) is a small notification.
 When someone links to one of your pages from their own site, their site sends a tiny POST to yours with two URLs: the page doing the mentioning (`source`) and the page being mentioned (`target`).
 In effect: "hey, I mentioned you over here."
 Your site gets to decide what to do with that: ignore it, count it, or render it as a reply.

 It's a [W3C Recommendation](https://www.w3.org/TR/webmention/) and a core piece of the [IndieWeb](https://indieweb.org/Webmention).
-Think of it as the open, decentralized version of "3 people liked this," except the likes and replies come from all over the web instead of from inside one company's walls.
+Think of it as the open, decentralized version of "3 people liked this," except the likes and replies come from all over the web instead of from within the walled garden of a single social media site.

 Great in theory.
 There are two problems for a site like mine.

 First, my site is completely static.
-It's a Bridgetown build deployed to Cloudflare as static files, so there's no server sitting there ready to receive a POST.
+It's a [Bridgetown](https://www.bridgetownrb.com) build deployed to Cloudflare as static files, so there's no server sitting there ready to receive a POST.

 Second, almost nobody writes replies on their own blog anymore.
 They reply on Bluesky.
 They like the post on Mastodon.
 The conversation happens on social, not on personal sites.

-Both problems have the same shape of fix: put hosted services at the boundary and keep my own site completely static.
+Both come down to the same fix: put hosted services at the boundary and keep my own site completely static.

 ## The moving parts